oxidizing/sihl/README.md

 * ... is strict but not pure
 * ... is fun to use

-But the final and most important reason is the module system, which gives Sihl its modularity and strong compile-time guarantees in the service configuration.
+But the final and most important reason is the module system, which gives Sihl its modularity and strong compile-time guarantees in the service setup.
 Sihl uses OCaml modules for statically typed dependency injection.
 If your app compiles, the dependencies are wired up correctly.
 You can not use what's not there.

 Learn more about it in the [concepts](#concepts).